 There are several online websites that run programming contests.
-Some of these are: CodeForces, USACO and TopCoder.
-You must show me the scoreboard on your laptop during my office hours for one contest before March 3, 2017 and for a second contest before April 26, 2017 to get credit for this portion of the course grade.
+Some of these are: CodeForces, USACO and CodeChef.
+You must show me the scoreboard on your laptop during my office hours for one contest before March 2, 2018 and for a second contest before April 20, 2018 to get credit for this portion of the course grade.
 If you want to compete on a site other than these, please tell me the site and I'll let you know whether or not I approve it.
 In order to get full credit for this component of the course, I will require that you get at least one problem correct in contest.
 (Note: for those of you with past contest experience, I may place the bar a bit higher for you to get full credit based on what I know about your performances in past contests.
 For students who intentionally underperformed in the past, I gave 60% or 80% for this grade.)
-Also, in the past Deloitte has run a programming contest and UCF runs weekly Saturday practices.
-I'll allow credit for this portion of the class for either of these two activities.
+Also, UCF runs weekly Saturday practices.
+I'll allow credit for this portion of the class for attending a UCF practice.
 To gain the credit for a UCF practice, you must stay for 3 of the 5 hours.